Puriney/scRNA.seq.course/07-exprs-overview.md

 <p class="caption">(\#fig:expr-overview-pca-after-qc)PCA plot of the blischak data</p>
 </div>

-Comparing Figure 8.1 and Figure 8.2, it is clear that after normalization the NA19098.r2 cells no longer form a group of outliers.
+Comparing Figure 8.2 and Figure 8.3, it is clear that after quality control the NA19098.r2 cells no longer form a group of outliers.

 By default only the top 500 most variable genes are used by scater to calculate the PCA.
 This can be adjusted by changing the `ntop` argument.